Solutions

 Whether you're reviewing NDAs, triaging vendor agreements, or preparing for M&A due diligence, AI contract readers help surface key terms, flag risks, and simplify legal language so teams can move faster with confidence.

-In this guide, we’ll explore what AI contract readers are, how they work, where they add the most value, and how platforms like Juro are helping in-house legal teams streamline contract review from end to end.
+In this guide, we’ll explore what AI contract readers are, how they work, where they add the most value, and how legal AI platforms like Juro are helping in-house legal teams streamline contract review from end to end.

 An AI contract reader is a software tool that uses artificial intelligence (AI) to read legal contracts the way a human lawyer would, but faster.